-Why are our courses better than online training?
+Why our courses are better than online training

-Personal, interactive face-to-face training is the best way for your employees to learn and also retain important food safety information.
-The benefits of our courses include:-
+Personal, interactive face-to-face training is the best way for your employees to learn, and also retain important food safety information.
+The benefits of our courses include:

-- Focussed learning without other distractions.
+- focussed learning without other distractions

 - costs of poor hygiene